prashgedam/railway-control-system-database-project-with-sql./README.md

 ### Railway Control System Database (SQL Project)
-Designing a Railway Control System database involves creating a structure to manage various aspects of railway operations, such as train schedules, routes, stations, ticketing, and passenger information.
+Designing a Railway Control System database involves creating a structure to manage various aspects of railway operations, such as train schedules, routes, stations, ticketing, & passenger information.
 Here's a conceptual breakdown of the project:

 ### Railway Control System Database Structure: